RangS-1/RangSpreter/README.md

-  ul                    upload file to target dl                    download file from target exit, out             get out from target sl                    start keylogger rl                    read keylogger stl                   stop keylogger wcam                  start web camera (use escape button to stop webcam) sh                    screenshot target monitor
+  ul                    upload file to target dl                    download file from target exit, out             get out from target sl                    start keylogger (when you are start keylogger, you can't use any of those commands) rl                    read keylogger (don't use this command if you don't start keylogger/sl) stl                   stop keylogger (don't use this command if you don't start keylogger/sl) wcam                  start web camera (use escape button to stop webcam) sh                    screenshot target monitor